turingschool-examples/whats_going_on_with_cors/README.md

 ## Exploration Activity

 In small groups, designate one person to be the screen sharer.
+Answer the following questions together:

-1. FE devs: explain to the group what happens when you visit `localhost:3000` in your browser.
+1. Explain to the group what happens when you visit `localhost:3000` in your browser.
 Start with `index.html` and move to `index.js`.
 From there, trace all the way through the code up to the point where a request to the BE is made.
-1. BE devs: explain to the group what happens when your Rails app receives a request.
+1. Explain to the group what happens when your Rails app receives a request.
 Trace all the way through the code up to the point that a response is sent back to the FE.
-1. FE devs:, explain what happens once the FE app receives the response.
+1. Explain what happens once the FE app receives the response.
 1. Once you are finished exploring the code, draw a diagram that illustrates the entire process.
 Specify which parts are FE and which are BE.

 ## Practice Activity